vaughnteegarden/slate/source/includes/_howtocartbuy.md

 Call `PaymentOptionManager` to get shipping and payment options for the current merchant.
 This tutorial assumes the consumer chose a form of credit card payment, and chose home delivery.

+Note: You must repeat this call if the user chooses a different product variant (size, color, etc), changes product quantity, changes shipping choice, or changes payment option.

 #### 4. Show payment card choices